United Way of Kenosha County seeking volunteers for Readers are Leaders Day

 According to a Building Our Future report, one in four third-graders can read proficiently at grade level in Kenosha County.

 “It is important for communities to tackle their challenges in unison,” says Carolynn Friesch, chief executive officer at United Way of Kenosha County.
 “If we can work together to improve literacy rates across Kenosha, then we can all help ensure that our young leaders can reach their fullest potential.
-With an outpouring of dedication from our community, we are hopeful that there is time and resources available to help us make a positive impact.
-Thank you for reading with us!”
+With an outpouring of dedication from our community, we are hopeful that there is time and resources available to help us make a positive impact.”

 Read Across Kenosha has been a community tradition for the past 13 years.
 The community literacy event has been held by the United Way of Kenosha County, in conjunction with the National Education Association’s annual Read Across America Day.